County council column: Making the most of our buses will help protect environment

 Our local buses are fantastic assets.
-Buses help people get to work, do the shopping and see friends and loved ones.
+Buses help people get to work, do the shopping and see friends and loved ones, writes Coun Neil Clarke from Nottinghamshire County Council.

 In addition, they are critical for older members of our community who may feel particularly isolated.